YaoGroup/DIFFICE_jax/paper.md

 preventing the disturbance of the high-frequency error or noise that are often involved in the data.
 Thus, no regulazation techniques need to be applied for the PINN training.

+The combination of the above six features ensures that PINNs are reliable tools for inferring ice viscosity.
+In addition to their ease of use, as mentioned above, PINNs offer several advantages over the classical control method for solving inverse problems.

+First, the training of PINNs is effective even with irregularly sampled data, such as velocity data at a 450 m resolution [@Mouginot2019velo] and thickness data [@Morlighem2020thick] at a 500 m resolution that do not lie on the same grid.
+Second, while the outputs of classical numerical-based methods are discretized points that require enormous amounts of memory to store at high resolution, the outputs of PINNs are continuous functions parameterized by a fixed number of weights and biases, requiring relatively little memory even where higher resolutions is demanded.
+Third, because of the continuous function representation, once the networks are trained to approximate the target function, we can compute the exact derivative of the network output via automatic differentiation.
+In contrast, computing derivatives from discretized points in classical numerical methods always contains truncation error.
+This is extremely useful, for example, when computing the effective strain rate, which involves the spatial derivative of the ice velocity.
+Fourth, neural network training tends to capture the main variations (low-frequency information) in the data, preventing disturbances from high-frequency errors or noise often present in the data.
+Therefore, no regularization techniques are needed for PINN training.

 # Accessibility

 To make the approach of inferring ice-shelf viscosity via PINNs more convincible,